eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-email-notification.md

         // Content of the email message.
         "notificationMessageKeyValues" : [
             {
-                // The form key should always be an empty string for email messages.
+                // The form key should always be an empty string for email
+                // messages.
+Only one key/value pair is allowed for email
+                // message body, since only the first value will be used.
-                // The form value will be run through JMESPATH engine so
+                // The form value will be run through JMESPath engine so
-                // it is possible to use JMESPATH expressions to extract
+                // it is possible to use JMESPath expressions to extract
                 // content from the aggregated object.
 The form value can
                 // only be one JSON object.